 Skin Diseases in Diabetes

 Skin Changes in Diabetes Treatment

-diabetes treatment In this stage, allergic factors may occur in order to see improvements in sugar metabolism.
+During diabetes treatment, allergic reactions can occur due to improvements in sugar metabolism.
 These changes are generally known to be harmless.
-Local rashes occur due to drug treatment.
-Blisters and hives may occur on the skin.
-These situations are rarely encountered among patients.
+Local redness may occur due to medication.
+Blisters and hives may also appear on the skin.
+These conditions are generally rare.

+Skin Diseases in Diabetes